morvader/1to50SeleniumChallenge/README.md

 This is an example project to learn web automation with Selenium and Python.
 The challenge was to play this game <http://zzzscore.com/1to50/en> which consists in touching the buttons in the grid from 1 to 50 as fast as possible.

+## challenge_MemoryGame

+The challenge was to play this game <http://zzzscore.com/memory> which consists in finding matching cards.

 ## Set up